anxious-coder-lhs/emacs-config/README.md

 Additionally, following [fonts](https://github.com/adobe-fonts/source-code-pro#font-installation-instructions) are recommended to be installed for Spacemacs.

 You can find the complete spacemacs installation instruction [here](https://github.com/syl20bnr/spacemacs/blob/master/doc/BEGINNERS_TUTORIAL.org)

+## My Custom Configuration/Packages
+Following section install the custom packages and configurations that I use.
+To install my custom configurations, use the following steps:

+`TBD`

 # Configurations
 Spacemacs configurations are managed by the `.spacemacs` file in the home directory.
 This is the starting point of all the configurations.